tonyhffong/TermWin.jl/README.md

 Most viewers have help text via the `F1` key.

 The advantages of using TermWin compared to other established GUI framework are that
-* Minimal binary dependency.
-It just depends on ncurses binary, which is widely available.
-You may be connecting to a machine via ssh and you can still gain productivity using TermWin.
-* light-weight.
-We leave more resources for other intensive tasks.
-Useful if we need to examine large data.
-* efficiency.
+* Efficiency.
 We try to emphasize keyboard shortcuts so users can be highly productive after investing a bit of time.
 Also, as an open source julia module, it is quite easy to get close to the data and to be cleverer about using the information only when we need them (such as dataframe aggregations).
 * Aesthetically flexible.
 Everything on screen is a utf8 code point, so it is easy to get something